dderyldowney/cmladsb/README.md

 pip freeze --local > requirements.txt
 ```

+## Enhanced Code Editing Features

+Jupyter Lab support for LSP (Language Server Protocol) has been ebabled for tab completion in notebooks and Python files, powered by the Jedi Language Server.
+The CodeMirror extension is also enabled ensuring syntax highlighting and automatic addition of matching brackets and quotes as you type.

 ## Default Shell

 - The default shell is set to `/usr/bin/zsh`.
 This ensures that the user will use `zsh` as the default shell when they start a session in the container.
 However, `bash` is also installed along with the baseline `sh`.